LIONant-depot/xproperty/documentation/Documentation.md

         assert(m_Var == 20);
     }

-    // Make sure that property definitions remain public
-public:

-    using prop_def = xproperty::def
+    // Since we are dealing with virtual properties we must specidy the right macro;
+    // Stead of using 'DEF' we will use 'VDEF' at the end of the macro name.
+    // This will generate the require virtual functions to make the system work correctly XPROPERTY_VDEF
-    < "Base1", base1
+    ( "Base1", base1
-    // We do not need to add this here since we are the base class
+    // We do not need to add: obj_base<xproperty::base>
-    // , obj_base<xproperty::base>
+    // because xproperty::base has no properties at all...
-    , xproperty::obj_member<"var",         &base1::m_Var>
+    , obj_member<"var",         &base1::m_Var>
-    , xproperty::obj_member<"setValues",   &base1::setValues>
+    , obj_member<"setValues",   &base1::setValues>
-    , xproperty::obj_member<"CheckValues", &base1::CheckValues>
+    , obj_member<"CheckValues", &base1::CheckValues>
-    >;

-    // Here we will override the xproperty::base virtual function
-    // This function will be called by the system to get the properties
-    // For virtual function we need to spell out the return type...
-    // We must also define the body outside the class virtual const xproperty::type::object* getProperties() const noexcept override;
+    )
 };

-namespace base1_ { inline const base1::prop_def MyBase1Props; }

-// We need to define the body outside the class so that we can get access
-// to our registration instance const xproperty::type::object* base1::getProperties() const noexcept {
-    return base1_::MyBase1Props.get();
-}
+// NOTE: Since we are dealing with a virtual properties we need to change the name of the
+// registration macro.
+This one has the 'VREG' stead of the 'REG' at the end.
+XPROPERTY_VREG(base1)

  End of the definition of base1